UFC Fight Night: Magomedsharipov vs. Kattar: Background

 A heavyweight bout between former UFC Heavyweight Champion Junior dos Santos and former Bellator Heavyweight Champion Alexander Volkov was scheduled to serve as the event headliner.
 However, dos Santos pulled out of the matchup on October 22, citing a bacterial infection in his leg.
 Greg Hardy was announced as the replacement on the same day, moving this bout down into the co-main event slot.

 A featherweight bout between Zabit Magomedsharipov and Calvin Kattar was scheduled for UFC on ESPN: Reyes vs. Weidman.
 However, promotion officials then elected to instead reschedule the pairing for this event.
-In turn, after a change up in participants in the original main event, the pairing was elevated to serve as the three round headliner.
+In turn, after a change up in participants in the original main event, the pairing was elevated to serve as a three round headliner.

 Vinc Pichel was linked to a bout with Alexander Yakovlev at the event.
 However, Pichel pulled out of the fight on October 24, citing an undisclosed injury and was replaced by Roosevelt Roberts.

 A light heavyweight bout between Gadzhimurad Antigulov and Ed Herman was scheduled for the event.
 However, Antigulov was pulled from the bout for an undisclosed reason and replaced by Khadis Ibragimov.